 Sound Volume - How loud the game's sounds are.

-Background Sounds: On/Off - Toggles the game background sounds.
+Background Sounds - Adjusts the volume of the background sounds.

 Set Keyboard Shortcuts - You can change the keyboard shortcuts for most common actions.
 A few keys (like Control/Command keys) are reserved.